-Councilmember Aldredge is a sixth generation Texan, a graduate of Highland Park High School and a lifelong resident of the Park Cities and has resided in University Park since 1979.
-He received his undergraduate degree from the University of Texas at Austin and his law degree from South Texas College of Law.
-Prior to his election, Mr. Biddle served on the Zoning Ordinance and Advisory Commission, as well as the Planning and Zoning Commission.
-His other civic involvement includes past board positions with the Salesmanship Club of Dallas.
-He and his wife, Barbara, have two sons, two daughters-in-law and one grandson who all live in University Park.
+Councilmember Aldredge is a sixth generation Texan, a graduate of Highland Park High School and a lifelong resident of the Park Cities.
+Mark received his undergraduate degree from Vanderbilt University with a B.E. degree in Chemical Engineering.
+He is the CEO of Aldredge Company, an acquisition firm.
+Prior to his election, Mr. Aldredge served on the Board of Adjustments and the Planning and Zoning Commission.
+His other civic involvement includes leadership positions with the Salesmanship Club of Dallas.
+He and his wife, Laurie, have two married sons and four grandchildren who all live in Dallas.

-Councilmember Farley is a seventh generation Texan and has called University Park home for the last 19 years.
-Liz received a degree in government from the University of Texas at Austin and a degree in nursing from the University of Texas at Arlington.
+Mayor Pro Tem Farley is a seventh generation Texan and has called University Park home for the last 23 years.
+Liz received a degree in government from the University of Texas at Austin, and a degree in nursing from the University of Texas at Arlington.
 Liz is currently serving her third term on the Council.
-Prior to her election, she served on the Planning and Zoning Commission and the Park Board.
-Prior to that, Liz partnered with the City to raise over $200,000 for reconstruction of our parks.
+Prior to her election, she served on the Planning and Zoning Commission, the Park Advisory Committee and partnered with the City to raise over $200,000 for the reconstruction of our park playgrounds.
 She was named the first University Park Citizen of the Year in 2005.
 Preservation Park Cities is another of her civic involvements.
 Liz and her husband, Lane, have two married daughters and a son who attends Highland Park High School.

 To contact the City Council, in order that your request can be addressed as quickly as possible, contact the City Secretary at 214-987-5302.
 The City Secretary will take your name and number and have the appropriate Council member contact you.
 Communication with the Mayor and individual Council members is also possible by letter or e-mail.